Skip to Content

 – Build-Up of Wet Clippings

 Another problem you may encounter with wet grass is the clump of clippings it leaves behind.
-These clumps can promote fungal diseases that can mar your lawn with unsightly brown patches.
+These clumps can promote fungal diseases that mar your lawn with unsightly brown patches.

 – Impact on Grass Blades and Ruts